 Add chlorophyll powder and pulse to combine.

 Add flours by cupful until a dough ball is formed.

 The dough will start out very sticky.
 Add flour as needed to get a workable texture.

 Roll out the dough to desired thickness, adding flour as necessary to keep dough workable.

 You can roll out between sheets of parchments for convenience.

 Cut into desired shapes with shamrock or bone-shaped cookie cutters.

 Bake 30 minutes or until crispy.

 A word of caution: Too much kale or spinach can be harmful to pets with known kidney problems due to its oxalate content.
-If you’re concerned about dog kidney stones, feed sparingly and check with your vet.
+If you’re concerned about dog kidney stones, check with your vet before making this treat.